About Us

 Arielle E. Rubin, MD

-Dr. Arielle Rubin specializes in psychiatric assessments and medication management for pediatric and adolescent patients aged 18 months to 26 years.
+Dr. Arielle Rubin specializes in psychiatric assessments and medication management for pediatric patients.
 An expert in psychiatric care for autistic individuals, she also lends her expertise to a spectrum of pediatric mental health concerns, including bipolar disorder, anxiety, PTSD, and co-existing neurological disorders.
 Dr. Rubin obtained her medical degree from the University of Arizona College of Medicine and completed her psychiatry residency at the University of Texas Southwestern.
 She followed this with a child/adolescent psychiatry fellowship at Phoenix Children's Hospital.
 Fluent in Spanish, she is also active in autism education and advocacy through community lectures, autism parent support groups, her blog at ariellerubinmd.com, and her Instagram, @ariellerubinmd.
 Dr. Arielle Rubin also holds a Faculty Position as Assistant Clinical Professor, Division of Psychiatry and Child Health at the University of Arizona College of Medicine – Phoenix.
 She holds an Autism Specialist certification through IBCCES.

 Mark L. Rubin, MD